ECMWFCode4Earth/tales-of-drought/handbook/_build/html/_sources/chapters/02-drought-focus/indices.md

 ## SPEI index

 The **Standardized Precipitation Evapotranspiration Index** (**SPEI**) is a widely used meteorological index for measuring drought conditions.
 The **SPEI** quantifies the deficit of water on the land's surface over various time periods, typically spanning months.
-It is designed to take into account both precipitation and potential PET in determining drought.
+It is designed to take into account both precipitation and potential evapotranspiration (PET) in determining drought.

 In simpler terms, the **SPEI** scores indicate how wet or dry a period is compared to normal conditions, using standard-deviation from the mean: negative values indicate drier than usual periods while positive values correspond to wetter than usual periods.
 The magnitude of the SPEI is an indicator of the severity of event.

+The **SPEI** is typically computed over a range of time windows from 1 over 3 and 6 to 12 months or more (24, 36, 48 months).
+Similar to the SPI index, the chosen time window helps identify and monitor conditions associated with various drought impacts.

+**SPI** and **SPEI** values are in units of standard deviation from the standardised mean.
+The magnitude of these indices indicates the severity of drought events: values between -1 and 1 are generally considered normal, while values outside this range indicate either drier-than-usual or wetter-than-usual conditions.

-**SPEI** values ranging from -1 to 1 are generally viewed as normal.
+**SPI** and **SPEI** values ranging from -1 to 1 are generally viewed as normal.

 Here's what the scores typically represent:

-- SPEI > 2.0: extremely wet
+- SPI/SPEI > 2.0: extremely wet
-- 1.5 < SPEI <= 2.0: severely wet
+- 1.5 < SPI/SPEI <= 2.0: severely wet
-- 1.0 < SPEI <= 1.5: moderately wet
+- 1.0 < SPI/SPEI <= 1.5: moderately wet
-- 0 < SPEI <= 1.0: near-normal / mildly wet
+- 0 < SPI/SPEI <= 1.0: near-normal / mildly wet
-- –1.0 < SPEI <= 0: near-normal / mildly dry
+- –1.0 < SPI/SPEI <= 0: near-normal / mildly dry
-- –1.5 < SPEI <= –1.0: moderately dry
+- –1.5 < SPI/SPEI <= –1.0: moderately dry
-- –2.0 < SPEI <= –1.5: severely dry
+- –2.0 < SPI/SPEI <= –1.5: severely dry
-- SPEI < –2.0: extremely dry
+- SPI/SPEI < –2.0: extremely dry

-The **SPEI** is typically computed over a range of time windows from 1 over 3 and 6 to 12 months or more.
-The time window considered is indicative of the potential impact of meteorological drought, which is often the primary driver of drought.
+There are significant differences in the sensitivity of SPI and SPEI values at different time scales: the smaller the time scale, the more the wet and dry changes.

+Being standardized indices makes them unitless measures, which facilitates comparative analysis across diverse time series datasets.

 ```{tip}